Gelbpunkt/hyper-hickory/README.md

 ## Hickory options

-The crate has other features that toggle functionality in [hickory-resolver](https://github.com/hickory-dns/hickory-dns/tree/main/crates/resolver), namingly `dns-over-openssl`, `dns-over-native-tls` and `dns-over-rustls` (combined with `rustls-webpki` or `rustls-native`) for DNS-over-TLS, `dns-over-https-rustls` for DNS-over-HTTPS and `dnssec-openssl` and `dnssec-ring` for DNSSEC.
+The crate has other features that toggle functionality in [hickory-resolver](https://github.com/hickory-dns/hickory-dns/tree/main/crates/resolver), such as DNSSEC or DOH / DOT.

-## A note on DNSSEC

-DNSSEC functionality was never actually used if enabled prior to version 0.5.0 of this crate.
-This has been changed since and might result in sudden, breaking behaviour due to hickory-resolver failing on unsigned records.

-This behaviour will continue until [DNSSEC is improved in hickory](https://github.com/hickory-dns/hickory-dns/issues/1708).